therealzakie/pyText/documentation/keybinds/keybinds_mac.md

 # Keybinds (macOS)

+> You will need to have the default keybind configuration in order for these to apply.

 - Cmd + N - New file
 - Cmd + O - Open file
 - Cmd + S - Save file